akka/akka/akka-docs/src/main/paradox/stream/stream-error.md

 ### Errors from mapAsync

-Stream supervision can also be applied to the futures of `mapAsync` and `mapAsyncUnordered` even if such failures happen in the future rather than inside the stage itself.
+Stream supervision can also be applied to the futures of `mapAsync` and `mapAsyncUnordered` even if such failures happen in the future rather than inside the operator itself.

 Let's say that we use an external service to lookup email addresses and we would like to discard those that cannot be found.